dinoflorenzi/THOMSON-MO-TO-SOUNDCARD/README.md

 # Attention, this project is still in the prototype state.
 # Only the previos versions made have been tested only on PC 128 OLIVETTI PRODEST.
-# The last versions with minimal changes and corrections are not yet built.
+# The last versions with minimal changes and corrections are not yet built and then tested.

 ## PROJECT OVERVIEW
 This is a project to build a secondary sound card expansion for PC 128 OLIVETTI PRODEST HOME COMPUTER.<br/>